GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/en/modules/schema-taxonomy-meta.md

 ## Configure the allowed meta keys

-In the "Schema Taxonomy Meta" tab from the Settings, we must configure the list of meta keys that can be queried via `meta`.
+In the "Schema Taxonomy Meta" tab from the Settings, we must configure the list of meta keys that can be queried via the meta fields.

 Each entry can either be: